Kiamehr5/iOS-Calculator/README.md

 ^iOS is a trademark of Apple Inc., registered in the U.S. and other countries and regions.

-`You can anything allowed on the MIT license.
+`You can do anything allowed on the MIT license.